actions/importer-labs/gitlab/valet-dry-run-lab.md

 ```

 ## Includes Dry-Run
-In the previous dry-run we migrated a basic pipeline that map very nicely to concepts in GitHub Actions.
+In the previous dry-run we migrated a basic pipeline that mapped very nicely to concepts in GitHub Actions.
 In this section we will examine the results of a dry-run that does not map directly to Actions using the `included-files-example` pipeline, which looks like
 ```yaml
 include:
   - local: /config/build.gitlab-ci.yml